GraesonB/GraesonB/README.md

 - 👋 Hi, I’m @GraesonB
-- I enjoy all types of programming.
-Lately I've been interested in web development, deep learning, and making games.
+- Currently a full-stack developer, but I enjoy all types of programming.
+Lately I've been interested deep learning, and game dev.
-- 📫 graesonbergen@gmail.com